quickwit-oss/quickwit/docs/reference/es_compatible_api.md

 ```

 The default order is `asc`, except for `_score` for which it is `desc`.
-When sorting by a fast field, if the doc is associated to several values, only the first one is considered.
+When sorting by a fast field and this field contains several values in a single document, only the first value is used for sorting.

 ### `_msearch` &nbsp; Multi search API